syl22-00/pocketsphinx.js/README.md

 ### b.
 Adding grammars

 A FSG is a structure that includes an initial state, a last state as well as a set of transitions between these states.
 Again, make sure all words used in transitions are in the dictionary (either loaded through a packaged dictionary file or added at runtime using `addWords`).
-Here is an example of inputing one grammar:
+Here is an example of inputting one grammar:

 ```javascript
 var transitions = new Module.VectorTransitions();